Learning deep abdominal CT registration through adaptive loss weighting and synthetic data generation: Materials and methods

 \subsection{Preprocessing}

 Before the training phase, both CT and MR images, as well as the segmentation masks, were resampled to an isotropic resolution of $1$\,mm$^3$ and resized to $128\times 128\times128$\,voxels.
 Additionally, the CT images were cropped around the liver mask before the resampling step.
-The segmentation masks were stored as 8-bit unsigned integer single-channel images, to enable rapid batch generation during training.
+Cubic spline interpolation was used for resampling the intensity images, whereas segmentations were interpolated using nearest neighbour.
+The segmentation masks were stored as categorical 8-bit unsigned integer single-channel images, to enable rapid batch generation during training.

 To overcome the scarcity of image registration datasets for algorithm development, we propose an augmentation layer, implemented in TensorFlow~\cite{Tensorflow2015}, to generate artificial moving images during training.
 The augmentation layer allows for data augmentation and preprocessing.
 The layer features gamma (0.5 to 2) and brightness augmentation ($\pm20\%$), rotation, and rigid and non-rigid transformations, to generate the moving images.
 Data preprocessing includes resizing and intensity normalisation to the range $[0, 1]$.
 The maximum displacements, rigid and non-rigid, can be constrained to mimic real-case scenarios.
 In our case, $30$\,mm and $6$\,mm respectively.
 Rotation was limited to $10^{\circ}$, for any of the three coordinate axes.